tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 ### 7. Instructor Do: FinTech's Past, Present, Future (5 min)

-In this activity, instructors transition students from the technical demos of the 1st half of the day (command line and git GUI) into a more interactive discussion regarding the concepts and background information of the FinTech realm, specifically focusing on the history of FinTech, the current state of its ecosystem, and the possibilities to its future.
+In this activity, instructors transition students from the technical demos of the 1st half of the day (command line and git GUI) into a more interactive discussion for the remainder of class regarding the concepts and background information of the FinTech realm, specifically focusing on the history of FinTech, the current state of its ecosystem, and the possibilities to its future.

+Perform the following:

+* Explain to students that the remainder of class will now focus on a deeper dive into FinTech's past, present, and future; namely, the factors leading to the recent explosion of technological investment in the FinTech realm, the current breakdown of the FinTech ecosystem, and the potential outcomes of the FinTech realm given its current trajectory.

+Then, set up the prompt for the following thought exercise by asking the students the following questions:

+* What did the finance world look like in 1999?

+* What were some financial processes that are becoming obsolete or no longer exist today?

+* How has technology accelerated the change in the finance world over the last 20+ years?

-### 7. Student Do: Rip Van Winkle Thought Exercise (10 min)
+### 8. Student Do: Rip Van Winkle Thought Exercise (10 min)

 In this activity, students think about how the current state of the FinTech world may differ from that of someone from the year 1999.